jessicawise/reemploy/index.md

 ## Work In Progress

 This application is a work in progress and will continue to be updated as additional designs are created and steps completed.
-This page will be updated periodically to show most up to date information.
+This page will be updated periodically to show the most up to date information.
 Feel free to check out the <a href= "https://github.com/jessicawise/reemploy">GitHub Repo</a> to see full images of the wireframes and documentation!

 ## User Research